bitrix24/b24restdocs/api-reference/crm/duplicates/crm-duplicate-find-by-comm.md

 crm.duplicate.findbycomm()
 ```

 Returns the identifiers of leads, contacts, and companies containing phone numbers or email addresses from the specified list.
+The search does not consider the phone extension.

 ## Parameters